barnabas-lesti/web-development-sandbox/packages/tools.prettier/readme.md

 ## Updating rules

-The `BASE_WORKSPACE_PRETTIER_CONFIG` configuration object can be found in the [src/index.mjs](./src/index.mjs) file, it can be edited if formatting rules need to be changed.
+The `PRETTIER_CONFIG` configuration object can be found in the [src/index.mjs](./src/index.mjs) file, it can be edited if formatting rules need to be changed.